mrumkovskis/wabase-wiki/Setup-Install.md

 # DummyBank install guide

-> Note: This guide is of Linux only!
+> Note: This guide is for Linux only!

+## Setting up the environment

+Before we start off with wabase, let's set up the test environment, so that you can try the features yourself as you go.
+We are going to use Swagger to send different HTTP requests to a local wabase server and see what the response is.

 ### List of required software to run the project: